tlacoyodefrijol/API/README.md

 ## Installation

-**NOTE**: *If you're a Code for America Brigade interested in setting up your own civic-json-worker API, **hold it**!
+**NOTE**: *If you're a Code for America Brigade interested in setting up your own civic-json-worker API, hold it!
 Our goal is to make life easy for you: you shouldn't have to adapt, deploy, or maintain your own API, just read and write data from a single source.
 (This way, all the data is centralized, too!)*

 If you want to help out with development, or you don't want to play nice with the other kids in the schoolyard, read on...